Institut national de recherche en sciences et technologies pour l'environnement et l'agriculture

-The Institut national de recherche en sciences et technologies pour l'environnement et l'agriculture (IRSTEA), formerly known as Cemagref, was a public research institute in France focusing on land management issues, such as water resources and agricultural technology.
+The Institut national de recherche en sciences et technologies pour l'environnement et l'agriculture ([ɛ̃stity nɑsjɔnal də ʁəʃɛʁʃ ɑ̃ sjɑ̃s e tɛknɔlɔʒi puʁ lɑ̃viʁɔnmɑ̃ e laɡʁikyltyʁ]; "National Institute of Scientific and Technological Research for Environment and Agriculture"; IRSTEA), formerly known as Cemagref, was a public research institute in France focusing on land management issues, such as water resources and agricultural technology.
 From 1 January 2020 the IRSTEA merged with the INRA (Institut national de la recherche agronomique) to create the INRAE (Institut national de recherche pour l'agriculture, l'alimentation et l'environnement).

 Organization

 IRSTEA/Cemagref had an annual operating budget of €81.6 Million in 2011, and employed nearly 1350 staff, including 950 permanent staff, others being graduate students, 200 doctoral candidates, interns and foreign researchers.
 About 250 master-degree trainees contributed also to some of its activities.

 There were 9 research sites containing a total of 29 research units.
 In addition to published research, the institute collaborates with other research organizations and took in a portion of its income from contract work.

 IRSTEA is a member of the UniverSud Paris.